imronuke/Webinar/Readme.md

 # Webinar
-## This repository contains presentation I delivered to my nuclear engineer colleagues
+## This repository contains the presentation I delivered to my nuclear engineer colleagues